gml16/rl-medical/README.md

 # RL-Medical

-Deep Reinforcement Learning (DRL) agents for anatomical landmark detection using PyTorch.
+Multiagent Deep Reinforcement Learning for Anatomical Landmark Detection using PyTorch.
 This is the code for the paper [Communicative Reinforcement Learning Agents for Landmark Detection in Brain Images](https://arxiv.org/abs/2008.08055).

 ## Introduction